A truly unique municipal website that brings a beautiful small town to life.

 Evansville is its own Americana, a small town main street community that has held the stoplights and strip malls that are ubiquitous these days to only the far-east side.
 Evansville also has a logo, the city used to be called The Grove before Dr. Evans became its namesake.

-We looked at many different design ideas, but want back to the historic approach since the logo's type and color were so stylized, and the city itself is an oasis between larger places.
+We looked at many different design ideas, but went back to the historic approach since the logo's type and color were so stylized, and the city itself is an oasis between larger places.
 We incorporated historic Evansville imagery into backgrounds and textures, and stylized photos into the footer and other sections of the site.